jjvanzon/Piano-Playing-Docs/methods/practice-schema.md

 | __8a__  | - - - 8 - | - - 5 - - | - - - 8 - | - - 5 - - |
 | __9a__  | - - 5 - - | - 2 - - - | - - 5 - - | - 2 - - - |

+### Details

+- Memorizing is a bit where it hangs right now.
+- Memorizing might at one point include memorizing the chords.
+- The note reading aspect might include annotating with mnemonics and cheats.
+- Technique might include fingering.